Nevada Central Railway

 The Nevada legislature authorized Lander County to grant a $200,000 bond, as a subsidy to build a railroad north from Austin to Battle Mountain, Nevada, a distance of 93 miles.
 To receive the grant, the railroad was to be completed by February 1880.
 (Myrick, Railroads of Nevada and Eastern California, Volume 1, page 66)

 Nevada Railway was incorporated.
 No work was started or completed due to lack of funding.
 The company had been organized in San Francisco on March 25, 1878.
 A survey was completed by July 1878.
 (Myrick, Railroads of Nevada and Eastern California, Volume 1, page 66; Robertson, Encyclopedia of Western Railroad History, The Desert States, page 150)

 Nevada Central Railway was incorporated.

 September 3, 1879

 Construction of the grade was begun.
 "Grading now well under way."
 (Railway Age)

-Utah Eastern number 1 was built as Bath & Hammondsport Railroad number 2, named "Jonathan Robie"; sold in September 1879 to Nevada Central Railway number 1, "Battle Mountain"; to Utah Eastern Railroad number 1 in 1880 (retained number 1 in 1885 UP System numbering); vacated in April 1891, scrapped
+Nevada Central no. 1 was built as Bath & Hammondsport Railroad no. 2, named "Jonathan Robie"; sold in September 1879 to Nevada Central Railway no. 1, "Battle Mountain"; to Utah Eastern Railroad no. 1 in 1880 (retained number 1 in 1885 UP System numbering); vacated in April 1891, scrapped

 September 15, 1879